 Senior Sabre Coach

 Dima Boyko started fencing in Ukraine, where he had an outstanding career as a fencer.
 He was a multiple national champion of Ukraine and represented his native country in many international competitions.
-Dima won titles as Cadet and Junior World Champion (2003, 2006), and won silver with the Ukrainian National Team at the World Championships in Korea 2006.
+Dima won titles as Cadet and Junior World Champion (2003, 2006).
+He also won silver with the Ukrainian National Team at the World Championships in Korea 2006.
 In the same year, he became the youngest men’s sabre fencer to win a senior Grand Prix competition.
 In 2012, he represented Ukraine at the Olympic Games in London.

 Dima received his Master of Fencing degree from Ukraine’s State University of Physical Culture in Lviv.
 He has extensive experience as a fencing coach and worked with the Ukrainian National Team for several years.
 Since joining Zeta Fencing in 2016, he has coached students of all levels and introduced new workout routines to improve our competitive and high performance programs.